Fiona Foley

 Possession, Herringbone Gallery, Sydney

-Isintu: Ceremony, Identity and Community, South African National Gallery, Cape Town
+Isintu: Ceremony, Identity and Community, South African National Gallery, Cape Town, South Africa

 Island, Artspace, Sydney